 My memories of Hastings (and everything else) are increasingly hazy and fragmentary, but here is what still stands out in what’s left of my mind.

 On 14 July 1966, the night before the first day of Operation Hastings, there was a huge all-pilots briefing at Phu Bai.
-There must have been over a hundred pilots from 46s, 34s, Hueys, OV-10s, and maybe even a few Deuces and Bird Dogs.
+There must have been well over a hundred pilots from 46s, 34s, Hueys, OV-10s, and maybe even a few Deuces and Bird Dogs.
 There were lots of heavies from Group, Wing, and God knows where else, and reporters and cameramen everywhere.
 The briefer covered both friendly and enemy order-of-battle, zone prep, frequencies, times, routes, loads (heavy), wind direction and velocity, and direction of landing.
 Finally he asked, “Any questions?”
 Someone in the rear (Rolo Langenfeld, I think) shouted, “What if the wind changes?”
 I don’t remember hearing an answer, but the question proved prescient.

 The next day, 15 July, I was flying copilot for John Turner Maxwell and, of course, the wind had changed.
 We landed down-wind, down-slope, and heavy.
 I remember seeing a division of four CH-46s from HMM-164 drift long and crash into the trees on the far (downwind) end of the zone, two of them with overlapping rotor blades.
 Several of the Marines on board were killed by flying rotor blades.
 The rest of us staggered to the ground as best we could, with several near-misses as we wallowed left and right, turns drooping, trying to pick landing spots with no tree stumps.